ShathaAlrayyani/reading-notes/Reading-Classes/Reading-class33.md

 Throughout this tutorial, you are going to work on a simple Bitcoin tracker app as an example project.

 The first step is to install Django.
-Here is how you do that on Linux or macOS X using a virtual environment:
+Here is how you do that on Linux or mac OS X using a virtual environment:

     $ python3 -m venv env
     $ source env/bin/activate